orgvue2/orgvue-basic/chapter05/pinning.md

-# Pinning: saving report to template
+# Pinning: Saving report to template

 You can save a particular Dashboard or Chart for later use by Pinning reports – handy for sharing with other users.